less/less-docs/content/home/using.md

 > Using less.js in the browser is great for development, but it's not recommended for production

-Client-side is the easiest way to get started and good for developing with LESS.
-But in production, when performance and reliability is important, _we recommend pre-compiling using node.js or one of the many third party tools available_.
+Client-side is the easiest way to get started and good for developing with LESS, but in production, when performance and reliability is important, _we recommend pre-compiling using node.js or one of the many third party tools available_.

 ## Getting started